Zomievey/midterm/readME.md

 1. Where is the most appropriate place to nest a script tag in an HTML file?

 a.
 Nested inside the head section, at the very bottom.
-b.
+--->>b.
 Nested inside the body tag, at the very bottom.
 c.
 Nested inside the body tag, at the very top.
 d.
 It doesn't matter where the script tag is placed.